Trace MineralsHigh Risk

 Iron + CalciumModerate

-Calcium can inhibit iron absorption when taken together.
+Calcium may interfere with iron absorption when taken together.

 How to use this page